Fraudulent Text Alert Hits Our Area

 - The area code does not match the 800 number listed.

 - The lack of spacing in VisaDebitCard is a tip-off that this is not a message from a legitimate business.

 - Once you call the number, you are prompted to enter sensitive information, such as your full card number.
 This is a tip off.
 Your financial institution will not ask you for this information.
 We already have it.
 We may ask you to confirm the last four digits, but for your protection, we will not ask you to provide your complete card number or Social Security number.

 When Hoosier Hills and other reputable financial institutions make a call about fraud concerns, we will always identify ourselves.

-If you still have doubts, you may hang up and call us back at 800.865.2612 to verify the call came from, or on behalf of, Hoosier Hills Credit Union.
+If you still have doubts, you may hang up and call us back at 800.865.2612 to verify the call or text came from, or on behalf of, Hoosier Hills Credit Union.